-No one can predict with certainty how the crisis will evolve market-by-market, or whether it will return in waves, but it’s likely many changes to the healthcare system, and by extension, to the pharma model, are here to stay.
-So how does pharma move forward during a time of uncertainty?
-There are three core capabilities in which organizations should invest to succeed in supporting these evolutions in the commercial model: move from national cycles to localized planning; evolve the field organization’s value proposition and mix of roles to better respond to new or changing marketplace needs; and help field representatives become more adaptive.
+No one can predict how the crisis will evolve market-by-market or whether it will return in waves, but one thing is certain: Many of today's changes to the healthcare ecosystem—and, by extension, to the pharma model— are here to stay.
+To keep pace and successfully support the evolution of the commercial model, there are three core capabilities in which organizations should invest: moving from national cycles to localized planning; evolving the field organization’s value proposition and mix of roles to better respond to new or changing marketplace needs; and helping field representatives become more adaptive.

-A second key change, long needed but recently made more pressing, is for field organizations to provide a new value mix to the marketplace.
+Another long-standing need that is growing increasingly urgent is for field organizations to provide a new value mix to the marketplace.